SolaceSamples/solace-samples-jms/src/main/java/com/solace/samples/features/serdes/README.md

    ### Avro Schema
     - **Artifact Id**: Use a unique identifier for each schema:
         - For `user.avsc`, use `solace/samples/avro`
+        - For `create-user.avsc`, use `solace/samples/create-user/avro`
+        - For `create-user-response.avsc`, use `solace/samples/create-user-response/avro`
         - **Type**: Select `Avro Schema`.

    ### JSON Schema